Merficius/LIS-4102-163449/README.md

-# LIS-4102: Cloud Computing and Big Data

-## Branches

--   main: Starting point
+# Evaluations

--   readings: Contains all the readings of the course as well as their analysis
+This branch contains all the evaluated activities for the course in their respective folders